Deadline approaching for election-related letters to the editor

 • Letter writers are limited to one letter every 30 days unless responding to comments related to their original letter.

-Typed letters should be sent to Managing Editor Suzanne Rook at editor@apgsomn.com, mailed to 115 Fifth St. W, Northfield MN 55057 or delivered to our office.
+Typed letters should be sent to Managing Editor Suzanne Rook at editor@apgsomn.com, mailed to 514 Central Ave., Faribault MN 55021 or delivered to our office.